Anybody can be a DJ right? Well actually to be a ‘real DJ’ can be quite difficult. To be great takes a lot of skill.

-In this day in age it is very easy to fake being a DJ with all the digital software available.
-Just because a DJ might use the aid of a laptop or CDJ’s doesn’t mean they arn’t actually DJing but may help in assisting them ‘Fake it’.
+In this day in age, it is very easy to fake being a DJ with all the digital software available.
+Just because a DJ might use the aid of a laptop or CDJ doesn’t mean they aren’t actually DJing but may help in assisting them ‘Fake it’.
 This article is to help understand the fundamentals of what a DJ actually does.
 Also what to look out for if you suspect you see if you fake DJ out there.
 Maybe, just maybe help appreciate when you see and hear skilled one at work.

 Whats is a DJ?

-Lets start by understanding what a DJ is.
+Let us start by understanding what a DJ is.
 A (DJ) disc Jockey is someone who mixes recorded music while it is playing live.
-This is done by two main fundamentals, beat matching and hopefully, (but not often) mixing the songs in harmony of the right key.
+This is done by two main fundamentals, beat matching and hopefully, (but not often) mixing the songs in the harmony of the right key.

 2. Mixing in key.
 This is a lot more tricky.
-The DJ will need to either practise prior to mixing and remember which song works with the next one they play.
-Or they can either memorise or label each record with the correct key.
-Alternatively, DJ’s using Serato or Final Scratch software have the benefit of software displaying the key for them.
+The DJ will need to either practice before mixing and remember which song works with the next one they play.
+Or they can either memorize or label each record with the correct key.
+Alternatively, DJs using Serato or Final Scratch software have the benefit of software displaying the key for them.

 Mixing in Key has a huge effect on the performance outcome of any DJ.
 Any DJ reading this who like to find out more information about it ‘click here‘.

 5 Ways to Spot a fake DJ

 This may seem obvious.
 However, there have been countless YouTube videos when a fake DJ is pretending to mix.
 Even when there are no cables even plugged to the mixer or turntable.
 Obviously, if there are no power or audio cables.
 There will be no power or audio to mix with and the DJ is in reality just dreaming.